EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 ### After the switch

-Once the support switching operation has finished, it's recommended to reboot your system:
+Once the migration has finished, it's recommended to reboot your system:

 ```bash
 sudo reboot